luke-h1/fe-talk-2024/slides.md

 You can release your feature to a percentage of your users instead of everyone all at once

-todo - review this slide luke

 <!--
-We've touched on this a bit and this is what we'll be using a/b testing for.
+We've touched on this a bit already and this is what we'll be using a/b testing for.
 Instead of activating a feature for all users at once, we can activate features in segments to a growing percentage of users.
 We might decide to roll a feature out in 25% increments or we may be a bit more risk averse and only release to 5% of users at a time to see if something goes wrong.
 This works on spliting your user base into different cohorts - one with the feature flag enabled 25% and one with the feature flag disabled 75%.
 This requires some sophisticated management of determining how many users you have and is not so easily implemented.
 You can do some rough maths to implement your own a/b testing platform but it won't be 100% accurate (we'll get into that a bit later).
 That's why it's best to rely on an established feature flag service such as LaunchDarkly, aws evidently things which instrument your application and determine how many users you have
 -->

 ---